lsd-rs/lsd/doc/lsd.md

 `--ignore-config`
 : Ignore the configuration file

+`--config-file <path>`
+: Provide the config file from a custom location

 `-F`, `--classify`
 : Append indicator (one of \*/=>@|) at the end of the file names